junxit/us-congress-code/title-42/chapter-6a/sec-213a.md

 ### Effective Date of 1963 Amendment

 Amendment by Pub.
 L. 88–132 effective Oct.
 1, 1963, see section 14 of Pub.
 L. 88–132, set out as an Effective Date note under section 201 of Title 37, Pay and Allowances of the Uniformed Services.

-### Transfer of Functions

-Secretary of Health, Education, and Welfare redesignated Secretary of Health and Human Services by section 509(b) of Pub.
-L. 96–88 which is classified to section 3508(b) of Title 20, Education.

 ### Rules and Regulations; Savings Deposit Benefits